deluxghost/darktide-mods/ExampleLocalizationBundle/README.md

 - `id`: A name for this fix
 - `loc_keys`: Which localization key(s) you want to fix, could be multiple if the `handle_func` can fix them all
 - `locale`: The target locale(s), could be multiple if the `handle_func` can fix them all, could omit if the `handle_func` can fix for all locales
 - `handle_func`: How to fix the localization.
 Argument `locale` is the current locale, `value` is the official translation string.
-You need to return your new translation as string value
+You need to return your new translation as string value. `context` is actual params values in the locale string, e.g. you can modify the value of `{stacks:%s}` by changing `context.stacks`.

 Add as many templates as you need until the work is finished